 A FISC lasts a day and is fun to do.
-One of our aims is to make people less fearful of being assessed.
-Our evidence shows that there is no-one who can identify all plants correctly, so you do not need to worry that you might not be perfect.
+It aims is to make people less fearful of being assessed.
+Evidence shows that there is no-one who can identify all plants correctly, so you do not need to worry that you might not be perfect.

 Your results will be confidential.